Gunboat War: 1809–10

 The Danish-Norwegian navy managed to capture another British vessel on 2 September, when a Danish gunboat flotilla from Fladstrand, North Jutland, under the command of Lieutenant Nicolai H. Tuxen, captured the gun-brig HMS Minx.
 The engagement cost Minx two dead and nine wounded.
 The British Royal Navy had stationed her off the Skaw Reef to show a warning light.
 HMS Sheldrake reported the loss to the Admiralty.

-Early in 1810 the Danes ceased sending provisioning ships to Norway because of British naval activity in Øresund and withdrew the naval officers that were so involved to Zealand.
-Meanwhile, there were difficulties in transporting grain from the Vordingborg, in the south of Denmark, past Møn to Copenhagen.
+Early in 1810, the Danes ceased sending provisioning ships to Norway because of British naval activity in Øresund and withdrew the naval officers that were so involved to Zealand.
+Meanwhile, there were difficulties in transporting grain from Vordingborg, in the south of Denmark, past Møn to Copenhagen.
 This was overcome by using gunboats to convoy the merchant vessels, as the gunboats were much more maneuverable in the shallow coastal waters, and restricting the cargo vessels to those which could pass inside of Møn.
 Larger seagoing ships which would have to go outside, i.e. east of Møn, were too liable to be caught by the British.
 These actions, together with a good form of coastal signalling, resulted in a steady supply of grain to the Danish capital.

 On 13 April 1810, four Danish gunboats, under the command of First Lieutenant Peter Nicolay Skibsted, captured the British gunboat Grinder off the Djursland peninsula near Grenå.
 Grinder was armed with one 24-pounder gun and one 24-pounder carronade.
 She was under the command of Master's Mate Thomas Hester and had over-wintered at Anholt.
 Of her crew of 34 men, two were killed and two wounded in the action.

 On 23 May, seven Danish gunboats engaged the Cruizer-class brig-sloop Raleigh, Alban, and His Majesty's hired armed cutter Princess of Wales, off the Skaw.
 The engagement cost the Danes the loss of one gunboat, which blew up, and heavy damage to the rest.